TraeDungy/RoyaltyX/README.md

 - Built with Django and React
 - Payment processing by Stripe
+- Premium plan includes SMS updates via Twilio at no extra cost, with other plans able to add SMS for $10/month
 - UI components by Material-UI
 - Containerization with Docker
 - Analytics powered by custom algorithms